SciBorgs/SciGuides/projects/BasicArmBot.md

     public Test moveToTest() {}
 ```

-Tests comprise a test command, and related assertions (things that should / should not be true).
+Tests comprise a test command and related assertions (things that should / should not be true).
 Otherwise, there would be nothing to test!

-Let's first create the test command, which should just move to a certain position (since we want to test how the arm moves):
+Since we want to test movement, let's make the test command move to a certain position:

 ```java
     Measure<Angle> angle = Degrees.of(45);